-NIMBUS is CIT's first dedicated research centre and is intended not only to be a showcase for CIT's research but also to demonstrate CIT's ability to translate innovative research into economic benefit.
+NIMBUS is MTU's first dedicated research centre and is intended not only to be a showcase for MTU's research but also to demonstrate MTU's ability to translate innovative research into economic benefit.

-The CIT Cork School of Music is located in a purpose-built state of the art facility located in Union Quay, Cork.
+The MTU Cork School of Music is located in a purpose-built state of the art facility located in Union Quay, Cork.

 The National Maritime College of Ireland opened in October 2004.
 The development of this state-of-the-art building was funded using the public-private-partnership model.
 The college is located in Ringaskiddy, Co.
 Cork.

-As well as the aforementioned campuses the Institute currently occupies rented accommodation at Model Farm Road and at the North Point Business Park.
+As well as the aforementioned campuses the University currently occupies rented accommodation at Model Farm Road.

 Of these approximately 6,000 are full-time and the remaining are part-time.

 The part-time student population consists of a wide variety of students including access, evening and continued professional development students as well as a significant number studying music and drama at all levels.